Apply for Certification

 - Verifier: To the extent that you are relied upon to provide employment verification for another Applicant/Certificant, you understand that API relies on the information you provide and that all information submitted on behalf of that individual will be complete, truthful and accurate.
 You also agree that you will not perform any acts which directly or indirectly assist that individual in making any misrepresentations relating to their employment.

-- You agree to conduct yourself in a professional manner when present at an API-designated exam center and that you will not engage in any disruptive or unscrupulous behavior, such as cheating on the exam, as per the Legal Agreement.
+- You agree to conduct yourself in a professional manner during any API administered exam and that you will not engage in any disruptive or unscrupulous behavior, such as cheating on the exam, as per the Legal Agreement.

 - API takes very seriously the integrity of its ICP exams and you agree that you will refrain from any form of reproduction or disclosure of API exam content.

 - For individuals taking a performance demonstration exam, you must disclose to API any potential or actual conflict of interest with API personnel or test center staff before attending any such exam or as soon as the conflict is identified.